 VLookup (lookup_value, table_array, col_index_num, [range])

-Lookup_value: The value to be searched in the extreme first column of the table array.
+Lookup_value: Lookup value is the value to be searched in the extreme first column of the table array.

-Table_array: Two or more columns of data.
-Give cell reference of a range / range name.
+Table_array: Table array have two or more columns of data.
+Give cell reference of a range or range name.

 Col_index_num: The column index_number in the table from which the searched value must be returned.